 A group of 3 hikers passed me here, and man, they were speedy!
-I looked carefuly where they choose their way through the boulders, as a guide for my scramble.
-I kept my my eye on one big protruding rock that they passed and I used that as my beacon.
+I looked carefuly where they chose their route through the boulders, as a guide for my scramble.
+I kept my my eye on one big protruding rock that they passed, and I used that as my beacon.

 Climbing the boulders is tough, but it was also great fun to do.
 Such a challenge, and was struggling with it, all alone, but I never felt so good on the entire TMB.
 It really reminded me of the climb to Forester Pass on the John Muir Trail, last year.

 In the middle of the boulder field before Fenêtre d’Arpette